kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

 6. We can use  **-Xms**  and  **-Xmx**  JVM option to define the startup size and maximum size of heap memory.
 We can use  **-Xss**  to define the stack memory size.
 7. When stack memory is full, Java runtime throws  `java.lang.StackOverFlowError`  whereas if heap memory is full, it throws  `java.lang.OutOfMemoryError: Java Heap Space`  error.
 8. Stack memory size is very less when compared to Heap memory.
 Because of simplicity in memory allocation (LIFO), stack memory is very fast when compared to heap memory.
+##### Stack vs Heap
+- The stack is a part of memory that contains information about **nested method** calls down to the current position in the program.
+It also contains all **local variables and references to objects on the heap** defined in currently executing methods.
+- This structure allows the runtime to return from the method knowing the address whence it was called, and also clear all local variables after exiting the method.
+Every thread has its own stack.
+- The heap is a large bulk of memory intended for allocation of objects.
+When you create an object with the  **new**  keyword, it gets allocated on the heap. **However, the reference to this object lives on the stack.**
 ### Array vs ArrayList
 - Array is a fixed length data structure/object whereas ArrayList is a variable length Collection class, it implements **List<E>, Collection<E>, Iterable<E>, Cloneable, and Serializable** interfaces.
 It extends **AbstractList<E>** class.
 - We **cannot change length of array once created** in Java but **ArrayList can be changed**.